hasura/ndc-prometheus/README.md

 The range query mode is default If none of the timestamp operators is set.

+The `timestamp` and `value` fields are the result of the instant query.
+If the request is a range query, `timestamp` and `value` are picked the last item of the `values` series.

 #### Common arguments

 - `step`: the query resolution step width in duration format or float number of seconds.
 The step should be explicitly set for range queries.
 Even though the connector can estimate the approximate step width the result may be empty due to too far interval.